Thefrank/freebsd-port-sooners/Radarr_Installation_TrueNAS_GUI.md

 If you are installing from base FreeBSD there is a different guide for that or you can adopt this as an general overview.

-This guide will use `Radarrv3-devel` until there is a `master` release for it. `Radarrv3` and `Radarrv3-devel` packages are not compatible with eachother by design.
+This guide will use `radarrv3`. `radarrv3` and `radarrv3-devel` packages are not compatible with eachother by design.

-Going foward, `Radarrv3` will track `master` and `Radarr-devel` will track `develop` to be more consistent with FreeBSD port naming.
-As of writing THIS IS NOT THE CASE.
+Going foward, `radarrv3` will track `master` and `radarr-devel` will track `develop` to be more consistent with FreeBSD port naming.
+Releases before May 2021 do not follow this!

 ## Jail Setup
 1. From the main screen select Jails